chef/chef-web-docs/chef_master/source/api_compliance.rst

 GET
 -----------------------------------------------------
-Use this method to get the version of the |api compliance| without authentication.
+Use this method to get the version of the Compliance API without authentication.

 **Request**